derfl007/wayblue-nvidia-muskoxen/README.md

 ## Post Installation

+Run `ujust setup-noctalia` to automatically create a noctalia niri config file which will be included in your existing niri config.kdl.

-You'll have to change your ~/.config/niri/config.kdl according to the instructions in the [noctalia docs](https://docs.noctalia.dev/v5/compositor-settings/niri/)
+Alternatively you can also just change your ~/.config/niri/config.kdl according to the instructions in the [noctalia docs](https://docs.noctalia.dev/v5/compositor-settings/niri/)

 ## ISO